rvalentini/globear/README.md

 The backend is written entirely in Clojure with a basic Leiningen setup, using Ring for HTTP request handling and Compojure for routing.

+## Usage

+For usage instructions of the application, see the README files in the respective `frontend` and `backend` module packages.

 ## Features

-Current state of globear now includes the following features:
+Current state of Globear now includes the following features:

 * Totoro-themed geo-markers :D
-* Marker popups deisplay thumbnail presentation of the pictures
+* Marker popups display thumbnail presentation of the pictures
 * Full-screen picture overlay with lazy loading from backend
 * Cluster-markers with Totoro-themed size indicators for lower zoom steps
 * Automatic thumbnail generation in the backend on startup